enzuru/.emacs.d/README.md

 ### Lisp editing

-Lisp editing is activated only in major modes for Lisp languages when in front of parens.
+Lispy editing is activated only in major modes for Lisp languages when around parens in Meow's insert mode.

 - `e` evaluate s-expression
 - `f` forward point through parens